elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 * [Task](https://hexdocs.pm/elixir/Task.html) - Asynchronous units of computation that allow spawning a process and potentially retrieving its result at a later time.

 We will explore most of these abstractions in this guide.
 Keep in mind that they are all implemented on top of processes using the basic features provided by the <abbr title="Virtual Machine">VM</abbr>, like `send`, `receive`, `spawn` and `link`.

+Here we will use Agents, and create a module named `KV.Bucket`, responsible for storing our key-value entries in a way that allows them to be read and modified by other processes.

 ## Agents